smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 +   <param name="requestData" type="String" maxlength="65535" mandatory="false">
 +       <description>
 +         If it exists, "fileName" shall be ignored;
-+         If the length of incoming binary data from hybrid message is less than configured bytes, instead of saving it to a binary file, SDL base64 encoded the data.
++         If the length of incoming binary data from hybrid message is less than configured bytes, instead of saving it to a binary file, SDL Core base64 encodes the data.
 +       </description>
 +   </param>
 </function>